sub0xdai/sub0xdai/README.md

     };

     if (mode == MODE_STUDYING) {
-        state.current_focus = "bachelor of cybersecurity. i would like to be gainfully employed at some point in any IT adjacent field at some point at some point in space and time";
+        state.current_focus = "bachelor of cybersecurity. i would like to be gainfully employed at some point in space and time";
     } else {
         state.current_focus = "operating systems text book";
     }